matrix-org/matrix-spec-proposals/proposals/2356-bulk-joined-members.md

 ## Security considerations

 None.
-The endpoint should follow the same authoirsation checks that the `/joined_members` endpoint makes.
+The endpoint should follow the same authorisation checks that the `/joined_members` endpoint makes.